 A balanced audio cable has at least three wires.
 It carries the audio signal on two audio wires and has a third wire to act as the ground and shield.
 One audio wire carries the positive polarity signal while the other carries an equal but opposite polarity signal.
 The ground/shield wire, as the name suggests, acts as the cable shield and ground wire.

 A balanced input receives a balanced signal and differentially amplifies the opposite polarity signal wires.
 This results in a strong signal with excellent noise rejection.

 An unbalanced audio cable has two wires: one signal wire and one ground/shield wire.
 Because an audio signal requires a complete circuit to flow, the ground/shield wire also acts as a signal return, carrying part of the audio signal as well.

-An unbalanced input receives the signal from the unbalanced cable’s signal wire and ground/shield wire.
-Unbalanced signal are not as strong as their balanced counterparts and less noise rejection.
+An unbalanced input receives the signal from the unbalanced cable's signal wire and ground/shield wire.
+Unbalanced signals are not as strong as their balanced counterparts and have less noise rejection.

 For more information on balanced and unbalanced audio, check out my article Do Microphones Output Balanced Or Unbalanced Audio?

 Another important aspect of choosing your cable is the length of the cable.
 How will your new speaker-mic be designed?